 Also a yes please?
 Basketball in March.
 My family and I are big sports fans.
 College basketball is especially big around here since we don’t have our own in-state pro team to root for.
 So you know we’ll be noshing on some sweet treats as we (hopefully) watch our team cruise to victory.
 Hope I didn’t just jinx it…

-Served straight up, this peanut butter cup cookie pie makes for a perfect, sweet snack.
+Served straight up, this gluten free peanut butter cup cookie pie makes for a perfect, sweet snack.
 Great for hanging out with your friends watching some basketball, perfect for packing up and bringing to the park or wherever the snack attack hits.

 Served a la mode, and you’ve got yourself a kicked up dessert.
 Cold vanilla ice cream pairs so well with a warm peanut butter cookie pie.
 It gets all melty and gooey and awesome.